Nomoos/PrismQ/IdeaInspiration/_meta/docs/VIRTUAL_ENV_PER_PROJECT.md

 ## Overview

 PrismQ.IdeaInspiration uses **per-project virtual environments** for full isolation.
-Each project (Classification, ConfigLoad, Model, Scoring, Sources, Client/Backend) has its own independent Python virtual environment.
+Each project with a `requirements.txt` file automatically gets its own independent Python virtual environment (e.g., Classification, ConfigLoad, Model, Scoring, Sources, Client/Backend).

 This approach was chosen in [Issue #113](../issues/done/113-venv-strategy-decision.md) because:
 - Each project will have AI dependencies with different framework versions
 - Projects need to evolve independently without version conflicts
 - Disk space and switching overhead are acceptable trade-offs for isolation
 - Aligns with production best practices

+**Shared Discovery Core**: All environment management scripts use a **centralized module discovery library** ([`_meta/scripts/discover_modules.py`](./MODULE_DISCOVERY.md)) that provides a single source of truth for what modules exist.
+This ensures consistency across all tools and eliminates duplicate discovery logic.

 ---